codes-org/codes/doc/dev/yaml-config.md

 ## Command-line precedence for synthetic params

-The synthetic drivers already expose `traffic`, `num_messages`, `payload_size`, and `arrival_time` as ROSS command-line options.
+The synthetic drivers also expose these workload params as ROSS command-line options.
+The command-line spelling matches the config key — `traffic`, `num_messages`, `payload_size`, `arrival_time` — with one exception:
+`model-net-synthetic-dragonfly-all` spells its payload option `payload_sz` on the command line (the config key is always `payload_size`).
 Configuring them here does not take that away — the precedence is:

 ```
 command line  >  config (workload:/jobs:)  >  the model's built-in default